henricasanova/henricasanova.github.io/_pages/research.md

   - [The EduWRENCH project](http://eduwrench.org) provides **pedagogic modules** for teaching/learning principles of parallel and distributed computing via **simulation-driven activities in the browser** implemented using [WRENCH](https://wrench-project.org).

+  - [The WfCommons project](http://wfcommons.org) provides a set of community tools and resources for enabling scientific workflow research and development.

+---
+### Recent Research Funding

 ---
 ### Recent Research Funding